Nats ahead in Tauranga TV poll

 The party said Tinetti had deep roots in the local community, having served as Principal of Tauranga's Merivale School for 11 years before entering Parliament in 2017.

-Despite the dismal poll placing, Luxton's leader David Seymour said Luxton was the clear winner of two recent televised debates for the Tauranga race.
+Despite the poll placing, Luxton's leader David Seymour said Luxton was the clear winner of two recent televised debates for the Tauranga race.

 "While the National candidate desperately defended his party's lack of action in the region for decades, and the Labour candidate talked up her party's fluffy-duck approach to crime, Cameron proposed common-sense, real solutions to Tauranga's problems," Seymour said.

-Seymour said Uffindell had clear convictions and genuine ambition for Tauranga.
+Seymour said Luxton had clear convictions and genuine ambition for Tauranga.

 He added: "It is for these reasons he stands out from the other candidates who are just parroting their party talking points."